Kitware/dive/docs/Attributes.md

 # Attributes

 Attributes are properties that can be assigned to an entire track or a single detection within a track.
-Attributes are created within a dataset using the TrackDetails panel.
+Attributes are created within a dataset using the Track Details panel.

 !!! info
     Attributes were previously globally defined.
 They are now defined on each individual dataset.